ibericode/mailchimp-for-wordpress/readme.txt

 6. Detailed statistics on which methods are generating the most subscribers. **(Pro Feature)**

 == Changelog ==

+= 3.0 - November 23, 2015 =

+This is a total revamp of the plugin with tons of improvements & bug fixes.
+For a quick overview of the changes, please [read this](https://mc4wp.com/blog/whats-new-in-mailchimp-for-wordpress-the-big-three-o/).

+Before upgrading, please go through the [upgrade guide](https://mc4wp.com/kb/upgrading-to-3-0/) as some (more advanced things) have changed.

+**Breaking Changes**

+- Captcha fields using `{captcha}` are now handled by the [Captcha add-on plugin](https://wordpress.org/plugins/mc4wp-captcha/)
+- The syntax for dynamic form variable `{data_NAME}` is now `{data key="NAME"}`
+- Client-side event binding `jQuery(document).on('subscribe.mc4wp','.mc4wp-form', function(){ ... })` is now `mc4wp.forms.on('subscribed', function(form) { ... })`

+**Fixes**

+- Fixed all filter & action hook inconsistencies.

+**Improvements**

+- New form editor with syntax highlighting, more advanced field options & better visual feedback
+- Better support for MailChimp `address` fields.
+- Better support for choice fields (eg groupings, list choice & country fields)
+- Fields marked as `required` are now _really_ required.
+- All integrations have their own settings page now.
+- Tons of usability & accessibility improvements
+- Introduced various new filter & action hooks for improved extensibility.
+- Behind the scenes code improvements: improved memory usage, 200+ new unit tests & better usage of various best practices.

+**Additions**

+- New JavaScript API, replacing jQuery event hooks.

 = 2.3.16 - October 14, 2015 =